Last Updated on August 8, 2022 by Max

 Dehydroepiandrosterone-sulfate (DHEA-S) is an androgenic steroid hormone, which, along with testosterone, regulates sexual and mental health, lean body mass, bone density, and cardiovascular function.
 The outer part of the adrenal glands produces most of the DHEA-S both in males and females.
 It may serve as a building block for making testosterone and estrogen.
 In males between the ages of 40 and 80 years, DHEA-S concentration decreases by an average of 1%–4% per year.

-In a recent study (2019), 50 overweight men received Ashwagandha extract (Shoden beads, delivering 21 mg of withanolide glycosides a day) or placebo for 8 weeks.
-Ashwagandha supplementation resulted in 15% higher testosterone levels and 18% higher levels of DHEA-S compared to placebo.
+In a recent study (2019), 50 overweight men received Ashwagandha extract (Shoden beads, delivering 21 mg of withanolide glycosides a day) or a placebo for eight weeks.
+Ashwagandha supplementation resulted in 15% higher testosterone levels and 18% higher DHEA-S levels than placebo.
 These two androgens are prohormones for estrogen production.
 Moreover, in overweight men (in adipose cells of fat), the activity of the aromatase enzyme converting androgens into estradiol is higher than in other types of tissues.
 Elevated estradiol levels would, therefore, be expected.
 However, contrary to expectations, there was a decline (11%), though not statistically significant, in estradiol levels, compared to the placebo.
-This shows to Ashwagandha’s inhibitory effect on aromatase, which is essential for maintaining hormonal balance in obese and elderly people.
+This shows Ashwagandha’s inhibitory effect on aromatase, which is essential for maintaining hormonal balance in obese and elderly people.

 The aromatase inhibitory effect of Ashwagandha was also demonstrated on Nile tilapia.
 In the study by De M. et al. (2016), the Ashwagandha root extract decreased prolactin and estrogen levels in fish by inhibiting aromatase activity and induced male phenotype formation.